billkarsh/SpikeGLX/Markdown/UserManual.md

 Also on our [download page](https://billkarsh.github.io/SpikeGLX/), you'll find many videos and help documents on installing, getting started, running and troubleshooting.
-There's also a link to the Neuropixels Slack channel which hosts a community of over 2200 users.
+There's also a link to the Neuropixels Discord server which hosts a community of ~3000 users.

 --------